-3. At least 50% of the students' experience in the professional or main field of study and in the non-core areas is in courses taught by a faculty member holding the terminal academic credential in the field or in a closely related field/discipline.^{27, 28}
+- d) Are adequately trained for the delivery mode/s. - 3.
+For 4 Year degrees, at least 50% of the students' experience in the professional or main field of study and in the non-core areas is in courses taught by a faculty member holding the terminal academic credential in the field or in a closely related field/discipline.
+For 3 Year degrees at least 40%.